Background pattern

 Daily dose

-Mucosal candidiasis and throat infections caused by Candida – the dose and duration of treatment depend on the severity of the infection and its location
+Mucosal candidiasis and throat infections caused by Candida– the dose and duration of treatment depend on the severity of the infection and its location.

-Cryptococcal meningitis or internal fungal infections caused by Candida
+Cryptococcal meningitis or internal Candidainfections

-To prevent the recurrence of cryptococcal meningitis
+For the prevention of the recurrence of cryptococcal meningitis

-Use in children 0 to 4 weeks old
+Use in children from 0 to 4 weeks of age

-Use in children 3 to 4 weeks old:
+Use in children from 3 to 4 weeks of age:

-Use in children under 2 weeks old:
+Use in children under 2 weeks of age:

-Geriatric patients
+Elderly patients

 The usual adult dose, unless you have kidney problems.